dplearncs/E-Commerce-Application/README.md

 # E-Commerce-Application
 Console based E-Commerce application in Java.

-* A simple console-based E-Commerce simulating application created using core Java concepts and OOP principles.
+* A simple console-based E-Commerce simulating application built built with core Java and OOP principles.

 ## Features and Functionalities